Gadridev/Mapty-app/README.md

 # Mapty

-<a href="https://mapty-app-075.netlify.app/">Mapty-App</a> is a fictional and minimalistic online banking application.
+<a href="https://mapty-app-075.netlify.app/">Mapty-App</a> is a finctional and minimalistic online banking application.

 Everything you need in a modern map and more.
 · Detailed Maps